Medicine Overview of Mezolam Syrup

 Uses of Mezolam Syrup

-Mezolam Syrup is used for conscious sedation during diagnostic or therapeutic procedures, Anesthesia and sedation in intensive care unit (ICU).
+Mezolam Syrup is used for anesthesia, sedation in intensive care unit (ICU) and conscious sedation during diagnostic or therapeutic procedures.

 Side effects of Mezolam Syrup